HalukSumen/Book_Recommender/README.md

 ### 1 - Abstract

 In this project I made Exploratory Data Analysis, Data Visualisation and lastly Modelling.
 Dataset contains 11123 rows in csv file.
 Each example row represent a book with 12 different information.
 Before modelling part I have to check NaN values and make some small adjustment for easy to use of the dataset and merge couple of languages on 1 language(en-AUS,en-UK to eng).
 Later I made couple of visualization to understand the dataset better.
 In modelling part, I used unsupervised learning algorithm K-means which is grouping unlabelled data.
-For deciding number of cluster I used Elbow method and decide to do 5 clusters.
+For deciding number of cluster I used Elbow method and decided to do 5 clusters.
 Finally, I test my model with several books and add input function for searching easily.

 ### 2 - Data
 <a href="https://www.kaggle.com/jealousleopard/goodreadsbooks">Dataset</a> contains 12 columns and 11123 rows.